ComposableFi/composable/rfcs/0014-flaky-and-brittle-effects-gates.md

 - Types (impossible states will not compile)

 These approaches not only make tests less brittle, but less amount of test code delivers more quality assurance with less work.

+## But disabling checks is bad ?

+First, we enable flaky and brittle tests to be run and part of code base.
+So we allow them to be compiled and part of suite for human decision instead of being removed or commented out.

+So we enable more tests.

+Second, sure if you know fix and fix will not break again same way and fix easy is - do it.
+So disabling is formal option to agree, but can solve faster if you know how and have capacity.

+Third,
+For more cpmplicared
+It will be harded to asssure release quality.
+There would be request to automated.

+Automation would have choose either run manually gates and evaluate depending on domain knowledge, or make attemts for decisivi fixes knowing well what it is expected from them to do.
+CI will be greener, deliver faster and more high qualit features to users.